Detecting Initial Correlations via Correlated Spectroscopy in Hybrid Quantum Systems

 \section{Introduction}

 Quantifying complex dynamics of a correlated system and environment is a necessary step for realizing practical quantum technologies.
-At present, majority of the methods describing the dynamical evolution of an open-quantum system assume factorization approximation\cite{li2018concepts}, which states that the initial system-environmental correlation is negligible.
-The absence of correlations between system and environment guarantees that the evolution of the reduced system is given by completely positive trace preserving maps (CPTP) between the reduced system states \cite{BRE02}.
-The first dynamical equation that appears for describing complex quantum systems is the GKLS master equation \cite{Lindblad1976}.
-However, these techniques fail in the presence of initial correlations, which are present in strongly correlated nanoscale system-environment dynamics \cite{Ishizaki2010,GonzlezTudela2017,Pollock2018}.
+Traditionally, majority of the methods describing the dynamical evolution of an open-quantum system assume factorization approximation \cite{li2018concepts}, which states that the initial system-environmental correlation is negligible.
+The advantage in assuming absence of correlations between system and environment is the guarantee that the evolution of the reduced system is given by completely positive trace preserving maps (CPTP) between the reduced system states \cite{BRE02}.
+A typical dynamical equation that appears for describing complex quantum systems derived under factorization approximation alongside Markov approximation and rotating wave approximation is the GKLS (Gorini-Kossakowski-Lindblad-Sudarshan) master equation \cite{Lindblad1976}.
+However, these descriptions fail in the presence of initial correlations, which are present in strongly correlated nanoscale system-environment dynamics \cite{Ishizaki2010,GonzlezTudela2017,Pollock2018}.